-- 16.97 The information provided must include details of any proceedings under a Commonwealth, State or Territory law for the protection of the environment or the conservation and sustainable use of natural resources against: - (a) the person proposing to take the action - (b) for an action for which a person has applied for a permit, the person making the application. - 16.98 If the person proposing to take the action is a corporation, details of the corporation's environmental policy and planning framework must also be included.
+- (a) the person proposing to take the action - (b) for an action for which a person has applied for a permit, the person making the application. - 16.108 If the person proposing to take the action is a corporation, details of the corporation's environmental policy and planning framework must also be included.